input-output-hk/marlowe-doc/docs/getting-started/using-the-javascript-editor.md

 ## About the Marlowe library, JavaScript, and TypeScript

 Even though we use the term "JavaScript," the Marlowe *Script framework* is written in TypeScript.
-Although JavaScript is a subset of TypeScript, programmers with limited TypeScript expertise are advised to learn the basics of TypeScript before using the Marlowe "JavaScript" code.
+Although JavaScript is a subset of TypeScript, programmers with limited TypeScript expertise are advised to learn the basics of TypeScript before using the Marlowe JavaScript code.
+For more information, see the [TypeScript](https://www.typescriptlang.org/) website.

 ## For experienced JavaScript developers